 How many veneers should I get?

-If your doctor has given a go-ahead for dental veneers, traditional porcelain veneers are a much safer and durable choice rather than composite veneers.
+If your doctor has given a go-ahead for dental veneers, traditional porcelain veneers are a much safer and more durable choice rather than composite veneers.
 First and foremost, how many veneers do you need requires understanding and identifying your dental concerns.
 Another important concern is the cosmetic issues present on the visible teeth such as damaged teeth, stains, etc.

 Here are the factors you must consider when thinking about how many veneers should you get: